-SPARC4 Observer Guider - PDF file
+SPARC4 Observer Guider - link

 Table of suggested exposure times for dome flat-fields - pdf (1 page).